doonhammer/virtual-network-device-plugin/ReadMe.md

 ```

-3.Edit the configMap in the device-plugin.yaml file
+3. Edit the configMap in the device-plugin.yaml file

 ```yaml